pycogss/getting-started/README.md

 ## Installation
 *For W&M research students; in progress*

-## Optional content before and after this course
+## Optional content before, during, and after this course

 ### Before
 Not sure you're comfortable with Python? (or Git? or bash?).
 CU Boulder [EarthLab]() is a resource for analyzing Earth data with open-source Python and would make an excellent companion to the material in this course.
 Their [Introduction to Earth Data Science](https://www.earthdatascience.org/courses/intro-to-earth-data-science/) textbook goes over most of the basics of Python, version control with `git`, and common packages like `numpy` and `pandas`.

 After you work through this course you might want to review their [Earth Analytics Python Course](https://www.earthdatascience.org/courses/earth-analytics-python//), which has overlap with the material in this repo.

+## During
+There are, in fact, myriad resources for learning to work with geospatial data in Python.
+A non-exhaustive list is here:
+- [Geocomputation with Python](https://py.geocompx.org/) textbook, which can be run in GitHub Codespaces.

 ### After
 Ready to supercharge your work with geospatial data?